andraugust/andraugust.github.io/quantum-3.md

 $$

-* If Alice's or Bob's spin operator acts on a product state, the result is still a product state.
+* The action of spin operators preserves product-ness.
 For example, for Alice:

 $$